Leonardo DiCaprio: 2002–2009: Work with Martin Scorsese and film production

 In 2004, DiCaprio founded the production company Appian Way Productions, a namesake of the Italian road.
-He was interested in finding unique source material and preserving its essence during development, citing previous experiences where too many people influenced the final product in a negative way.
+He was interested in finding unique source material and preserving its essence during development, citing previous experiences where the involvement of too many people influenced the final product in a negative way.
 DiCaprio first executive-produced The Assassination of Richard Nixon, which starred Sean Penn as Samuel Byck, and was screened at the 2004 Cannes Film Festival.
 DiCaprio and Scorsese reunited for a biopic of Howard Hughes, an American film director and aviation pioneer suffering from obsessive–compulsive disorder, in The Aviator (2004), which DiCaprio also co-produced under Appian Way.
 He initially developed the project with Michael Mann who was eventually replaced by Scorsese.
 The Aviator became a critical and financial success, grossing $213 million against its budget of $110 million.
 Simond Braund of Empire thought DiCaprio convincingly played a complex role and highlighted the scenes depicting Hughes's paranoia and obsession.
 He received his first Golden Globe Award for Best Actor — Motion Picture Drama and nominations for an Academy Award, a BAFTA Award and a Screen Actors Guild Award.

 In 2006, DiCaprio starred in the crime film The Departed and the political war thriller Blood Diamond.
-In Scorsese's The Departed, DiCaprio played the role of Billy Costigan, a state trooper working undercover in the Irish Mob in Boston, someone he characterizes as in a "constant 24-hour panic attack".
+In Scorsese's The Departed, DiCaprio played the role of Billy Costigan, a state trooper working undercover in the Irish Mob in Boston, someone he characterizes as being in a "constant 24-hour panic attack".
 DiCaprio especially liked the experience of working with co-star Jack Nicholson, describing a scene with him as "one of the most memorable moments" of his life as an actor.
 In preparation, he visited Boston to interact with people associated with the Irish Mob and gained 15 lb of muscle.
 Critically acclaimed, the film grossed $291 million against a budget of $90 million, becoming DiCaprio and Scorsese's highest-grossing collaboration to that point.
 Peter Travers of Rolling Stone praised DiCaprio's and co-star Matt Damon's performances as "explosive, emotionally complex", but felt that Nicholson overshadowed the two.
 Despite DiCaprio's leading role in The Departed, the film's distributor Warner Bros.
 Pictures submitted his performance for a Best Supporting Actor nomination at the AMPAS to avoid internal conflict with his part in Blood Diamond.
 Instead, his co-star Mark Wahlberg was nominated, though DiCaprio earned other accolades for The Departed, including a Satellite Award for Best Supporting Actor and Best Actor nominations at the Golden Globes and BAFTA Awards.